 It felt good to be serving others in such a joyful way.

 In August of 2013 I was laid off from my job… again.
 This time I was more prepared.
 The layoff was still unexpected but I had been practicing what it felt like to be a coach and I had saved up some money to make the transition to coaching full time.

 Then in June of 2014, I decided to make things more official.
 I began using the coaching tools I’d learned to help anyone who would listen.

 Throughout the course of the next several months I provided hundreds of hours of pro-bono coaching through a project that I called ‘The People First Project.’
 The idea was simple – coach and serve 100 people, add value to their lives, and if they wanted to keep working with me, make them an offer.
 I coached on everything from career change to dealing with work issues to starting and running a side hustle.

 It wasn’t my initial intention, but the more I served people, the more they wanted to step up to support me.
 I was building social capital at a rapid pace.
 People who I looked up to in the entrepreneur space kept telling me, “Let me know how I can support you in the future.
 Whatever you need, just ask.”

 By September ‘The People First Project’ was complete and I had coached 68 people during this time.
-As a result, 12 of those people were now full-time paying coaching clients.
+As a result, 12 of those people were now paying coaching clients.